Mostar: Architecture

 The Cejvan Cehaj Mosque, built in 1552, is the oldest mosque in Mostar.
 Later a madrasa (Islamic school) was built on the same compound.
-The Old Bazaar, Kujundziluk is named after the goldsmiths who traditionally created and sold their wares on this street, and still sells authentic paintings and copper or bronze carvings of the Stari Most, pomegranates (the natural symbol of Herzegovina) or the stećaks (medieval tombstones).
+The Old Bazaar, Kujundziluk, is named after the goldsmiths who traditionally created and sold their wares on this street, and still sells authentic paintings and copper or bronze carvings of the Stari Most, pomegranates (the natural symbol of Herzegovina), or the stećaks (medieval tombstones).

-The Koski Mehmed Paša Mosque, built in 1617 is open to visitors.
-Visitors may enter the mosque and take photos free of charge.
+The Koski Mehmed Paša Mosque, built in 1617, is open to visitors.
+Visitors may enter the mosque and take photos (price of entry is 10KM).
 The minaret is also open to the public and is accessible from inside the mosque.
 Just around the corner from the mosque is the Tepa Market.
 This has been a busy marketplace since Ottoman times.
 It now sells mostly fresh produce grown in Herzegovina and, when in season, the figs and pomegranates are extremely popular.
 Local honey is also a prominent specialty, being produced all around Herzegovina.

 Culture

 Magazine Most, along with Šantić's Poetry Evenings, was most important outlet for cultural and artistic production in the city and the region, offering space for upstart poets and writers.
 Dani Matice Hrvatske is one of city's significant cultural events and it is commonly sponsored by the Croatian Government and the Government of the Federation of Bosnia and Herzegovina.
 Mostar Summer is another umbrella event which includes Šantić Poetry Evenings, Mostar Summer Festival and Festival of Bosnia and Herzegovina choirs/ensembles.
-The city is a home of music festival called Melodije Mostara (Mostar Melodies) which has been held annually since 1995.
+The city is a home of music festival named Melodije Mostara (Mostar Melodies), which has been held annually since 1995.
 Theatre festivals include Mostarska Liska (organized by the National Theatre Mostar) and The Mostar Spring (organized by the Matica hrvatska Mostar).